SSWConsulting/SSW.Rules.Content/rules/use-backchannels-effectively/rule.md

 ::: greybox

 3 Software Engineers disagree with a decision made in a meeting.
-They open a group chat with the Solution Architect soon after to discuss the decision.
+They open a group chat with the Product Owner and Solution Architect soon after to discuss the decision.
 :::
 ::: good

-**Figure: Good example - All team members, including the Solution Architect, are involved in a group chat and are kept informed**
+**Figure: Good example - All team members, including the Product Owner and Solution Architect, are involved in a group chat and are kept informed**
 :::

 :::